 Also important is that your children must remain unmarried until they have become U.S. permanent residents.
 That means through the visa interview, and right up until they enter the U.S. with their immigrant visas, when they become permanent residents upon entry.
 Remind any children who are considering marriage of this fact.
 More than a few young people’s immigration chances have been destroyed by last-minute marriages.

-The U.S. government now recognizes same-sex marriages for immigration purposes.
-As of DV-2015 (the entry period for which began on October 1, 2013), same-sex married couples can now list each other as spouses on a visa lottery application.
-The same-sex couple must be considered legally married according the the state or country where the wedding was held.
+The U.S. government now recognizes same-sex marriages for immigration purposes, and same-sex married couples can list each other as spouses on a visa lottery application.
+The same-sex couple must be considered legally married according to the state or country where the governmentally recognized wedding was held.

 Unfortunately, if a winning visa lottery applicant dies before the diversity visa is granted by the consulate, then the spouse and any children cannot get visas.